Evotix | Health And Safety Software Solutions | Blog

 You probably know the manual process drill—typically someone completes a form and the information in that form must be entered into a spreadsheet or a homegrown database.
 Nothing about this is real-time.
 Entering data into a spreadsheet or siloed database is just not a good long-term solution for visibility into health and safety issues, procedures, processes, or incident.

 Spreadsheets can proliferate as copies that are then altered, so no one is sure if the data they’re seeing is correct.
 This can lead to incomplete reporting and costly mistakes.
-Data in silos or papers that are filed away are difficult to access when they are needed and can be overlooked, which can adversely impact health and safety programmes.
+Data in silos or papers that are filed away are difficult to access when they are needed and can be overlooked, which can adversely impact health and safety programs.
 Incidents might not be addressed properly, and that can increase them.
 But the most frustrating thing about manual processes and paper-based health and safety is that it is historical data.

 Today, you can’t make sound judgements based only on past data.
-HSE management technology provides the real-time information your organisation needs.
-Real-time data visualisations highlight hotspots that indicate a problem.
+HSE management technology provides the real-time information your organization needs.
+Real-time data visualizations highlight hotspots that indicate a problem.
 You can quickly and easily assign follow-up actions to mitigate risk and reduce incidents, leading to cost savings and increased productivity.
 You also save time because health and safety processes are automated, you can see potential issues faster, and you can head-off future incidents sooner.

-1. Automated processes significantly reduce errors and increase accuracy
+2. Automated processes significantly reduce errors and increase accuracy

 By contrast, health and safety automation improves the flow, quality and consistency of data.
 With health and safety technology, employees have the power to report unwanted events immediately, which delivers more consistent and higher quality data.
 When health and safety technology includes business intelligence and analytics, easy-to-understand dashboards improve understanding in real time.